Microsoft has all but confirmed that Fable 4 is currently being developed by Playground Games, the team behind the Forza Horizon racing games.

 However, following several leaks from 2019, most notably a Reddit post outlining Fable 4’s features and setting, we have a much clearer picture of what the next game could be like.

 If true, this would mean that Microsoft has decided to return to the franchise less than three years after shutting down Lionhead Studios, the original creators of the Fable IP.

 At the time, the developer was in the middle of producing Fable Legends, a free-to-play multiplayer title that was scrapped when the studio closed down.

-Playground’s project will serve as a clean break for the series and feature new assets while telling an original story set in the Fable universe.
+Playground’s project will serve as a clean slate for the series and feature new assets while telling an original story set in the Fable universe.
 Here, we’ll be discussing the latest news and rumors surrounding Fable 4 and when you can expect to play it.
-Make sure to check back as we’ll be updating this story following any new announcements from Microsoft or Playground Games.

 Fable 4 Release Date and Platforms

-In addition to the Series X, it’s likely Fable 4 will also receive a PC release, which has become the standard for first-party Xbox titles.
+In addition to the Series X, likely, Fable 4 will also receive a PC release, which has become the standard for first-party Xbox titles.
 However, don’t hold your breath on a Switch or PS5 port since Xbox needs all the exclusives they can get this time around.

 Fable 4 Setting and Story

 According to leaks, Fable 4 is described as a character-focused action RPG with a “completely open-world.”